-The EDGE in Tech Athena Awards recognize those who embody, encourage, and promote the inclusion of women and BIPOC in technology.
+The EDGE in Tech Athena Awards recognize those who embody, encourage, and promote inclusive excellence in technology.
 Awardees are leaders who inspire others to pursue and persist in technical careers by way of their outstanding contributions, and service and mentorship to foster inclusion in science and technical fields.
 Nominations are open to all candidates regardless of gender, age, institutional affiliation, and country of residence.
-NOMINATIONS ARE OPEN Feb.
-24, 2025 and will close March 24, 2025 – Next winners will be announced May 8, 2025 and Awards will be presented at CITRIS on May 13, 2025.
+Nominations will open February 4, 2026 and – DEADLINE EXTENDED – close March 31, 2026.
+Winners will be selected in May 2026 and Awards will be presented at CITRIS at a special event in Fall 2026.
 Awardees will receive a $500 honorarium in recognition of their contributions.

 Awards are given in these five categories: